 Did you know that dental implants are designed to act as a replacement for your natural tooth or teeth?
-They are frequently the ideal and best treatment option to replacing missing teeth.
+They are frequently the ideal and best treatment option to replace missing teeth.
 More and more now people are getting dental implants.
-They are a long term solution that is inserted and anchored in your jawbone, just like your natural teeth.
+They are a long-term solution that is inserted and anchored in your jawbone, just like your natural teeth.

 Instead of using your adjacent teeth as anchors such as fixed bridges or resting on the gum line, implants are placed into your jawbone and its titanium metal fuses with your bone through a process called “osseointegration.”
 They do not slip out or make noises that show you have “false teeth”.
 Implants also do not develop cavities like your natural teeth.
 Often recurrent decay and periodontal gum disease can cause your fixed bridgework to fail earlier.
 Implants last longer than bridges.

-In addition, unlike fixed bridges or removable dentures, dental implants will not harm your neighboring natural teeth and will not cause bone loss in the jaw.
-With proper maintenance, they can last you a life time.
+In addition, unlike fixed bridges or removable dentures, dental implants will not harm your neighbouring natural teeth and will not cause bone loss in the jaw.
+With proper maintenance, they can last you a lifetime.
 Nearly everyone that can undergo routine dental care can successfully have implants placed in their jaw bone.
 Implants have an overall success rate of about 95%.
 Because dental implant surgery is, basically, surgery; it is best done by a trained surgeon.